Jan. 6 sedition trial underway for Oath Keepers leader

 The case against Rhodes and his Oath Keeper associates is the biggest test yet for the Justice Department in its massive Jan.
 6 prosecution and is being heard in federal court not far from the Capitol.
 Seditious conspiracy can be difficult to prove, and the last guilty trial verdict was nearly 30 years ago.

-Attorneys for the Oath Keepers have pushed unsuccessfully to get the trial moved, arguing they can’t get a fair jury in Washington.
+Of the 150 potential jurors who filled out questionnaires — which asked about their feelings on Jan.
+6 and other matters — only seven expressed some kind of bias or prejudice toward the defendants based on what they had heard, Mehta said.

+The judge is asking prospective jurors about their exposure to media coverage about the events of Jan.
+6 and also the hearings by the U.S. House committee that's investigating the insurrection.
+Mehta instructed possible jurors to ignore anything they might see about the committee hearing that's scheduled for Wednesday.

-The court has already dismissed several potential jurors based on their answers to a questionnaire, which asked them about their feelings about Jan.
-6 and other matters.
-Those already dismissed include a journalist who has covered the events of Jan.
+The court already had dismissed more than two dozen potential jurors before Tuesday, including a journalist who had covered the events of Jan.
 6. and someone else who described that day “one of the single most treasonous acts in the history of this country.”

+The judge disqualified another person Tuesday who recalled the fear and “trauma” that he experienced on Jan.
+6. But Mehta refused to strike another prospective juror who said she had heard the Oath Keepers described as a right wing, anti-government group.

 Hundreds of people have already been convicted of joining the mob that overran police barriers, beat officers and smashed windows, sending lawmakers fleeing and halting the certification of Biden’s electoral victory.